oneTRANSPORT/android-one-transport-sdk/extras/documentation/local_cache.md

 ## Content helper classes

-Each oneTransport module contains its own helper class for accessing SQL tables relating to that module.
+Each oneTRANSPORT module contains its own helper class for accessing SQL tables relating to that module.
 The Common module manages a content provider that allows the other modules to inject tables and to insert, select, update and delete data.